zysimplelife/zysimplelife.github.io/_posts/2017-05-26-nice-feature-of-common-upload.markdown

 // In order to notifier client the progress of upload notifier = new MultipartStream.ProgressNotifier(listener, requestSize);

-// Create the multipart stream multi = new MultipartStream(input, boundary, notifier);
+// Create the multipart stream to read input stream multi = new MultipartStream(input, boundary, notifier);
 multi.setHeaderEncoding(charEncoding);